Horse racing-Blackmore becomes first woman jockey to win Champion Hurdle

 "It's unbelievable for everyone in the yard.
 She's so straightforward to ride.
 It's very easy to do things when you know you've a big engine underneath you."

-The usual Cheltenham roar from the grandstands was missing as Blackmore crossed the line, however, as this year's four-day jump racing festival is taking place behind closed doors because of the coronavirus pandemic.
+The usual Cheltenham roar from the grandstands was missing as Blackmore crossed the line, however, as this year's four-day jump racing festival, which usually attracts around 250 fans, is taking place behind closed doors because of the pandemic.

+Blackmore has enjoyed success at Cheltenham before when she rode a winner in 2019 but the Champion Hurdle is the biggest victory of her career to date and could be the first part of a remarkable double as she rides the highly-fancied A Plus Tard in Friday's Gold Cup.

+Trainer Henry de Bromhead said: "It is stuff you dream of.
+(Honeysuckle) is an amazing mare and what a partnership she and Rachael have.
+Rachael was amazing, I thought she was so cool throughout the race.

 ((martyn.herman@thomsonreuters.com; +442075427933; Reuters Messaging: martyn.herman@thomsonreuters.com@reuters.net))